BIOGRAPHY OF PETER GOLDRING

 Peter has worked extensively for the rights of the victims of notorious pedophile Karl Toft and his associates at the Kingsclear Training School in New Brunswick.
 His work led to a $1.5 million investigation by the Commission for Public Complaints Against the RCMP into an alleged cover-up of RCMP involvement.
 The investigation led to changes being made to improve RCMP investigative methods.

 Improvements to public awareness of citizens’ rights and responsibilities under the Constitution of Canada with the Charter of Rights and Freedoms has also been an ongoing interest of Peter’s, He feels that an educated citizenry can stand up to attempts by well-meaning authorities to impinge on our fundamental freedoms.

 In 2003, Peter took on the Turks and Caicos debate, which in effect was a call for greatly enhanced foreign trade and renewed development opportunities for Canada in partnership with others from a Turks and Caicos platform in the Caribbean Rim region.
 His efforts were recognized by Conservative Party leader, Stephen Harper, who appointed him as Foreign Affairs Critic for the Caribbean.

 He has continued to work to facilitate closer trade ties between Canada and Eastern Europe as well as Canada and the Caribbean, including a 2013 meeting with Dr. Rufus Ewing, the Premier of the Turks and Caicos Islands in Toronto.
-He is presently contributing to the planning for an expected visit to Ottawa in May 2014 of a delegation from the Turks and Caicos Islands, including Dr. Ewing.
+He contributed to the planning for a highly visible and very successful visit to Ottawa in May 2014 of a delegation from the Turks and Caicos Islands, including Premier Ewing.

 Also in 2013 he represented Canada (at the request of Senator Don Meredith) at Jamaica`s annual Independence Day celebrations in Kingston, which also included the opportunity to meet with Prime Minister Portia Simpson Miller, members of her cabinet and trade officials to discuss closer ties between Canada and Jamaica.